step-security-bot/templig/README.md

 }
 ```

-The `Get` method gives a pointer to the internally held Config strucutre that the use supplied.
+The `Get` method gives a pointer to the internally held Config structure that the use supplied.
 The pinter is always
 non-nil, so additional nil-checks are not necessary.

 ### Advanced Case